openshift/installer/Documentation/design/installconfig.md

     // perform the installation.
     Platform `json:"platform"`

-    // License is an OpenShift license needed to install a cluster.
-    License string `json:"license"`

     // PullSecret is the secret to use when pulling images.
     PullSecret string `json:"pullSecret"`
 }